 Yeah, the Jason vs. Tina stuff is neat and all, but it’s still just propping up what is otherwise a rather pedestrian entry in the series.
-Coming off Part VI‘s self-referential humor, it’s somewhat disappointing to watch the majority of this film slip right back into the same sort of worn-out characters and clichéd situations.
-In fact, if most of the non-Tina parts of the movie feel a little overly familiar to you, it’s probably because you kind of have seen them before.
+Coming off Part VI‘s self-referential humor, it’s somewhat disappointing to watch the majority of this film slip right back into the same sort of worn-out characters and clichéd situations the last film had poked fun at.
+In fact, if most of the non-Tina parts of Part VII feel a little overly familiar to you, it’s probably because you kind of have seen them before.
 The basic set-up and pacing of the film is pretty much copied directly from Part IV (a house full of party-going teens, right across the way from a house where three other main characters live) – a decision mandated by the series’ then executive producer, Frank Mancuso Jr., who had always liked the fourth film best, and was eager to replicate its blueprint.

 This time around, though, we don’t even have the benefit of a Crispin Glover or attractive twins to liven up the proceedings.
 No, this group of victims is perhaps the blandest in series history.
 They each have their own little mini-identity (the sci-fi nerd, the stoner, the ugly duckling), but the movie has no real interest in exploring any of them.
 I know that might sound like a silly complaint, as rich and complex characters are not really a hallmark of these films anyway.
 And I also get why the filmmakers would want to focus their creative energies on the Tina character, even at the risk of shortchanging the others.
 But still, I have to call it like I see it, and all I can say is that I was nearly bored to tears anytime neither Tina nor Jason was onscreen.
 These kids are not the type of characters you want to bother spending ninety minutes with.